Message from LLS Chief Medical Officer, Gwen Nichols

 What is LLS doing to help blood cancer patients gain access to COVID-19 vaccines?

 LLS is doing its part by ensuring blood cancer patients’ interests are being heard by policymakers involved in the country’s vaccine rollout.
 A summary of our efforts include the following:

 LLS – along with other partner organizations – is closely monitoring the Biden administration’s rollout process.
 We’ll communicate to the administration the strategies we believe will improve access to the vaccine, and we’ll update that guidance as the situation evolves.
 We’re also in touch with policymakers in state government.

 Up to 1 in 4 blood cancer patients won’t produce COVID-19 antibodies after vaccination, making it particularly important for those around them to be vaccinated.
 Public health measures like vaccine requirements play an important role in reducing the risk of COVID-19 to cancer patients, cancer survivors, and other immunocompromised people.
 LLS supports proven public health strategies like vaccine requirements, and it opposes policies that undermine vaccine requirements.

 Are there resources for immigrants who face barriers to getting vaccinated?

-In response to concerns about access barriers some immigrants are facing regarding documentation requests prior to receiving COVID-19 vaccination and individuals inappropriately being sent bills for COVID-19 vaccine fees, Health Resources & Services Administration (HRSA) developed two fact sheets to help both patients and providers better understand their, which are available in English and Spanish.
+In response to concerns about access barriers some immigrants are facing regarding documentation requests prior to receiving COVID-19 vaccination and individuals inappropriately being sent bills for COVID-19 vaccine fees, Health Resources & Services Administration (HRSA) developed two fact sheets to help both patients and providers better understand their, which are available in and .